 This course examines different exercise modalities including group fitness activities and adapted physical activities such as yoga, pilates, aerobic, aquatics, boxing, boot camp, chair aerobics etc. Students will be exposed to the history, principles, and design guidelines of each activity.
 Additionally, students will learn and demonstrate proper coaching principles and concepts.
 Students will be required to design and lead an exercise class themselves as the culminating project.
-Pre-requisite - EXSC 280
+Pre-requisite - A mimimum of a "C" grade in EXSC 280